JujuAdams/painfully-learned-lessons/README.md

 &nbsp;

-### <library name> is taking up 50% of a Step in the profiler.
+### `<insert library name here>` is taking up 50% of a Step in the profiler and I am very worried about it.
-Look at the actual time taken to execute the function.
-If it's less than 1ms then you're getting your knickers in a twist about nothing.
+The GameMaker profiler is deceptive and the percentage measurement is nigh useless due to the way it's calculated.
+The bit that's actually important is the time taken to execute the function.
+If the execution time is less than 1ms then you're getting your knickers in a twist about nothing.

 &nbsp;